 The air turned cooler and cooler as we drove the winding roads of the mountains.
 Snuggled in our down jacket, yet reluctant to close our windows, we enjoyed the changing scene.
 The appearance of the Yaks marked our proximity to Phobjikha valley.
 We turned to the other side of the same Black mountains to enter its sunken valley.
 The first glimpse of it made me feel as if I were in Switzerland.
 The same cool misty wind with endless green stretches only dotted with cows.
 Sigh!

-Friendly faces and cute kids waved out to us as we entered the Gangtey village and head to our first stop – the Gangtey Monastery.
+Friendly faces and cute kids waved out to us as we entered the Gangtey village and begin our first of the many things to do in Phobjikha valley – explore the Gangtey Monastery.

 First Stop: Gangteng Monastery in Phobjikha Valley